tc39/notes/es7/2017-01/jan-26.md

 DH: That wouldn't let you do your own default initialization.
 Going further, symbols could be a nice way to add some more hooks, e.g., direct and indirect eval, for live transpilation.
 One powerful use case is language polyfilling.
 Could also be used for security restrictions disallowing some language forms--eval is a potential hole, and hooking into eval can address it.
 Then, hooking into module loading could be part, but I don't have a concrete proposal.

-BF: Should the job queue have hooks?
+BFS: Should the job queue have hooks?

 MM: This is per-agent, not per-realm

 DE: There's a new V8 API for PromiseHooks

-BF: I want something from JavaScript
+BFS: I want something from JavaScript

 DH: This is a clear cross-cutting issue to look into